 The RoCE version 2 protocol exists on the top of either the UDP over IPv4 or the UDP over IPv6 protocol.
 For RoCE v2, the UDP destination port number is

 The RDMA_CM sets up a reliable connection between a client and a server for transferring data.
 RDMA_CM provides an RDMA transport-neutral interface for establishing connections.
 The communication uses a specific RDMA device and message-based data transfers.

 Using different versions like RoCE v2 on the client and RoCE v1 on the server is not supported.
 In such a case, configure both the server and client to communicate over RoCE v1.

 RoCE v1 works at the Data Link layer (Layer 2) and only supports the communication of two machines in the same network.
 By default, RoCE v2 is available.
 It works at the Network Layer (Layer 3).
 RoCE v2 supports packets routing that provides a connection with multiple Ethernet.

 3.2.
 Temporarily changing the default RoCE version

 Using the RoCE v2 protocol on the client and RoCE v1 on the server is not supported.
-If the hardware in your server only supports RoCE v1, configure your clients to communicate with the server using RoCE v1.
-This section describes how to enforce RoCE v1 on the client that uses the
+If the hardware in your server supports RoCE v1 only, configure your clients for RoCE v1 to communicate with the server.
+For example, you can configure a client that uses the